bd-j/forcepho/docs/inputs.rst

 The supplied FITS images must provide background-subtracted, photometrically calibrated fluxes (i.e. in units of nJy/pixel) in the first extension and associated uncertainty (:math:`=\sqrt{\rm variance}`) images in the second extension.
-Masked pixels can be given inifinte or negative uncertainty values.
+Masked or invalid pixels can be given inifinte or negative uncertainty values.

 There must be a valid WCS in the header of each image, and each image must contain a ``"FILTER"`` keyword giving the name of the *band*

+This corresponds approximately to the data model for ``crf.fits`` or ``calints.fits`` data products of the jwst stage 2 pipeline processing.

 Image Stores
 ^^^^^^^^^^^^